otanistudio/NaiveHTTP/README.md

 # NaiveHTTP

-Work-in-progress at a focused `NSURLSession` wrapper.
+Work-in-progress at a focused `NSURLSession` simplification wrapper.

 ## Usage